If you are a journalist, you can reach our press office by emailing your enquiry to firstname.lastname@example.org or calling us on 01296 619400

-- It is a complex disease.
-There are two main types of lymphoma – non-Hodgkin lymphoma and Hodgkin lymphoma and many different forms (aggressive and chronic), which makes diagnosis and treatment difficult.
+- Lymphoma is a complex disease.
+There are two main types – non-Hodgkin lymphoma and Hodgkin lymphoma - with over 60 different sub-types.
+There are also many different forms (aggressive and chronic) which makes diagnosis and treatment difficult.

-- Symptoms include a lump in the neck, armpit or groin; feeling worn out for no reason, unexplained weight loss, excessive sweating at night, constant itching for no reason.
+- Symptoms of lymphoma include a lump in the neck, armpit or groin; feeling worn out for no reason, unexplained weight loss, excessive sweating at night, constant itching for no reason.

 *Includes Hodgkin lymphoma, non-Hodgkin lymphoma and CLL.